 BOTTOM LINE: DIRECTV NOW wants to be the best of both worlds for traditional TV and streaming video, but it ends up tripping over its own feet.
 It’s buggy and clunky, and it doesn’t work as expected.
 However, despite its flaws, DIRECTV NOW does have potential.
 It’s way cheaper than satellite DIRECTV, and we’re hoping updates will squash many of the bugs we came across.

-- Lower pricing than cable or satellite TV
+- Cheaper than cable or satellite TV

-- Access to live network channels, news, and sports
+- Live channels, news, and sports

 - HBO or Cinemax for $5 a month

 It’s easy to get started and cheaper than cable or satellite TV.

 What is DIRECTV NOW?

 What is DIRECTV NOW?//=$callout_box_copy; ?>

 DIRECTV NOW is a standalone internet TV streaming service.
 All you need to watch DIRECTV NOW is an internet connection and a compatible device (PC, iPhone, tablet, streaming media player, etc.).
 There’s also no contract or extra fees.

 DIRECTV NOW has four plans, and they only differ in pricing and channels.
 The cheapest plan has 60+ live channels, and to our surprise, there are plenty of channels we would actually watch: AMC, Cartoon Network, Comedy Central, ESPN, FX, Hallmark Channel, TNT, USA, and more.
 Typically, cheaper TV plans have bare-bones channel selection, but DIRECTV NOW’s isn’t bad at all.